-Mr. Cheung Kong Cheung (張港璋先生), aged 59, is an Executive Director and one of the founders of the Group and he has over 20 years of experience in the furniture industry.
+Mr. Cheung Kong Cheung (張港璋先生), aged 61, is an Executive Director and one of the founders of the Group and he has over 20 years of experience in the furniture industry.
 Mr. Cheung was appointed as a Director on 20 April 2004.
 He is responsible for the administration and human resources management, as well as upholstered furniture business of the Group.
 Besides, he is also a director of certain subsidiaries of the Company and a member of the Nomination Committee.
 He has been appointed as a part-time instructor with specialisation in international trade and trading of home furniture at 南京林業大學 (Nanjing Forestry University) and 中南林業科技大學 (Central South University of Forestry and Technology) (formerly known as 中南林學院 (Central South Forestry University)) since June 2004 and November 2004 respectively.
+Mr. Cheung is the sole director of United Sino Limited, which has an interest in the shares of the Company within the meaning of Part XV of the Securities and Futures Ordinance (Chapter 571 of the Laws of Hong Kong) as disclosed on page 33 of this annual report.